Economic and social situation of artists

-As early as 1975, the German government had presented a report on the social situation of artists in Germany.
-As a reaction, the legislator affirmed that artists and publicists were particularly in need of protection and passed the Artists’ Social Security Act.
-Since then, this artists’ social insurance has become a central instrument for supporting the social situation of artists and publicists by creating access to statutory health, nursing and pension insurance.
-In 1999, the Budget Committee of the German Parliament asked the Federal Government to submit another report on the social situation of artists and the draft amendment to the KSVG.
-The Federal Government responded to this request with a 55-page report.
+As early as 1975, the federal government presented a report on the social situation of artists in Germany (based on the Authors’ Report and the Artists’ Inquiry).
+In response, the legislature affirmed that artists and publicists were in particular need of protection and passed the Artists’ Social Insurance Act.
+Since 1981, this social insurance for artists has become a central instrument for supporting the social situation of artists and publicists by creating access to statutory health, long-term care and pension insurance.

-As part of the celebrations for the 70th anniversary of the Basic Law in May 2019, a series of events and media reports also took place on the subject of artistic freedom.
+As part of the celebrations of the 70th anniversary of the Basic Law in May 2019, a number of events and media reports also took place on the topic of artistic freedom.

-The issue of artistic freedom is at the heart of the Arts Rights Justice programme, which is based at the UNESCO Chair Cultural Policy for the Arts in Development at the University of Hildesheim.
-From 2017 to 2019, the project examined the persecution of artists and the threat to artistic freedom internationally, offered documents in the form of an online library, organised exchange forums and initiated advocacy activities.
+The topic of artistic freedom is at the centre of the Arts Rights Justice programme, which is based at the UNESCO Chair of Cultural Policy for the Arts in Development at the University of Hildesheim.
+From 2017 to 2019, the project investigated the persecution of artists and the threat to artistic freedom internationally, offered documents in the form of an online library, organised exchange forums and initiated advocacy groups.

 Numerous intermediary organisations (including the Goethe-Institut) and associations have set themselves the goal of supporting the mobility of artists.
-The interests of visual artists are represented by the International Society of Fine Arts (IGBK), for example, with the information portal “touring-artists”, which contains a wealth of information for mobile visual and performing artists on visas, customs, taxes, social security, etc., and with numerous projects and events on mobility and international exchange.
+The International Society of Fine Arts, for example, represents the interests of visual artists, among other things with the information portal touring-artists (https://www.touring-artists.info/home/), which contains a wealth of information for mobile visual and performing artists on the topics of visas, customs, taxes, social insurance, etc. and with numerous projects and events on mobility and international exchange.